mongodb/docs/source/includes/api/list-tables/admin-file-system-store-create-request-documents.rst

      - Flag that indicates whether this file system store can be assigned backup jobs.

+   * - id
+     - string
+     - Required
+     - Unique identifier of this file system store.

    * - labels
      - array of strings
      - Optional